Testicular microlithiasis (TM) is a relatively common condition that represents the deposition of multiple tiny calcifications throughout both testes.

 Testicular microlithiasis is seen in up to 0.6% of patients undergoing scrotal ultrasound.
+Some reports suggest that it may present in up to 5.6% of the general population between 17 and 35 years of age 3.
 Although testicular microlithiasis is present in about 50% of men with a germ cell tumour, it is very common in patients without cancer, and a direct relationship between the two is contentious.

 Testicular microlithiasis per se is asymptomatic, and is usually found incidentally when the scrotal content is examined with ultrasound, or found in association with symptomatic associated conditions.

 Known associations include:

 - Down syndrome

 Ultrasound is the modality of choice for examining the testes.
 Microlithiasis appears as small non-shadowing hyperechoic foci ranging in diameter from 1 to 3 mm.
 These foci occur within the testicular parenchyma and although usually distributed uniformly, may be distributed peripherally or segmentally 2.